NationalSecurityAgency/qgis-kmltools-plugin/readme.md

 # QGIS KML Tools

 The native QGIS importer creates separate layers for each folder within a KML/KMZ.
 If there are hundreds or thousands of layers, the import can be very slow, crash QGIS, or create an undesirable number of layers.
 This plugin only creates one point layer, one line layer, and one polygon layer.
 This makes the KML/KMZ import very quick.
 It adds the nested folder structure to a field in the QGIS layer which can then be used for sorting and filtering based on the previous folders in the KML.
-A KMZ can be exported with simple QGIS styling for points, lines and polygons.
+A KMZ can be exported with simple, categorized, graduated QGIS styling for points, lines and polygons.

 ***KML Tools*** can be found in the QGIS menu under ***Vector->KML Tools***, on the tool bar, or in the Processing Toolbox under ***KML Tools****.
 It has three tools.